canonical/ubuntu-maintainers-handbook/Syncs.md

 # Syncs

-If an Ubuntu package is the same as the Debian version, we have an automated mechanism that synchronises the Debian version to our Ubuntu series.
+If a Ubuntu package is the same as the Debian version, we have an automated mechanism that synchronises the Debian version to our Ubuntu series.

 A **delta** represents the difference between the Ubuntu and Debian versions of